danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 db_password: sdjgh34iutwefhfgbqkj3
 {% endhighlight %}

-Now, we can use the Ansible postgres module to configure a user and a database within Postresqsl.
-Add the following to `provision/setup/tasks/main.yml`.
+Now, we can use the Ansible PostgreSQL module to configure a user and a database.
+Add the following to `provision/setup/tasks/main.yml`:

 {% highlight yaml %}
 {% raw %}